junxit/us-congress-bills-110/metadata.md

 - 2007-02-05 — Mr. Towns moved to suspend the rules and agree to the resolution, as amended.
 - 2007-02-05 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 75). (text: CR H1162-1163)
 - 2007-02-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 75).(text: CR H1162-1163)
+- 2007-02-06 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.